 Faculty Selection and Workload

-Instructors of distance and correspondence education shall be prepared to teach in a distance education delivery method and modality consistent with the requirements of local district policies, and negotiated agreements.
+Instructors of distance and correspondence education are individuals responsible for delivering course content who meet the minimum qualifications for instruction established by the district’s accrediting agency.
+Instructors shall be prepared to teach in a distance education delivery method and modality consistent with the requirements of local district procedures and college practices in accordance with negotiated agreements.

-Instructors of course sections delivered through distance or correspondence education will be selected using the District or college’s same procedures for determining all instructional assignments.
+Instructors of course sections delivered through distance or correspondence education will be selected using the district or college’s same procedures for determining all instructional assignments.

 Quality

-Distance education in the District will include, but shall not be limited to, the following attributes:
+Distance education in the district will include, but shall not be limited to, the following attributes:

 The same standards of quality instruction as in-person classes